 By far the biggest problem is the dead zone around your waist.
 I'm really surprised they would have developed the headset this way.
 It becomes a problem when you are just standing with your hands down by your sides, which happens all the time in most games.
 The controllers quickly lose positional tracking and, most annoyingly, will soon snap to the center of your play space.
 I have no idea why anyone thought this was a good idea.
 It would be much better to let them just sit still in their last tracked location.

 You quickly learn to keep your hands farther in front of you or farther out to your sides to keep the controllers in view of the cameras.
 Thankfully, the controllers track practically instantly when in view of a camera, so lost tracking is very easily fixed with just a shift of your head or the controller to get it in view of a camera.

 Games that use a lot of two hand weapons like rifles or archery can be problem.
 I had problems playing the archery game in The Lab, for instance.
 I had to change my positioning to get it to work right.
-I don't really play these types of games much, but they are probably going to have the most problems with these controllers.
+These types of games are probably going to have the most problems with these controllers.

 Though obviously not ideal, I've found the tracking to be good enough for most games.
 You can work around the dead zones pretty easily.
 It's sad that there isn't a way to use an external tracking camera like used on the CV1.
 Even one camera sitting on my desk would solve the vast majority of the tracking issues.

 Comparing the Reverb G2 to the Rift CV1 is actually quite difficult.
 There is a lot to like about the Reverb G2, but it comes with its own set of issues.
 It's disappointing to see a product with so much potential hamper itself with some bad design decisions.
 If HP fixes the tracking issues and improves the controllers, it will have the best VR headset on the market.
 Maybe the Reverb G3 will be the perfect headset.